Jiab77/scc/README.md

-# scc
+# Segfault Computing Cluster

-Segfault Computing Cluster
+Use Segfault voluntary users resources to build a massive computing cluster.